shraddhanbhosale-hue/Cloud-Computing-Week1/docs/cloud_concepts_report.md

 * Grant only the permissions required for a specific task whenever possible.
 * Protect AWS access keys and never publish them in a public repository.

-## Billing Budget and Cost Monitgive mi simple and short with answers
+## Billing Budget and Cost Monitoring

-## oring

 An AWS budget named `My Zero-Spend Budget` was configured to monitor AWS spending.